#VanillaISIS, White Tears and the Adventures of Captain Moroni

 Most major news outlets and current events blogs have commented on the Bundys’ Mormonism, but we should attend to how these sources are commenting.
 I’ve written about the ways the American public usually responds to minority religions.
 But that’s not what’s happening with the Oregon standoff.

 There’s been much discussion of whether and why the Bundys’ actions reflect Mormon scripture, theology, symbolism and history.
 Many have noted the Church’s legacy of 19th century anti-federalism and violent clashes with the American government.
-Most sources are quick to emphasize that the Bundys are extremists—some Saints on Twitter are using a #NotAllMormons hashtag to distance themselves—and that LDS is increasingly approaching the American religious mainstream.
+Most sources are quick to emphasize that the Bundys are extremists—some Saints on Twitter are using a #NotAllMormons hashtag to distance themselves—and that the LDS Church is increasingly approaching the American religious mainstream.

 The Bundys’ Mormonism is certainly newsworthy, but it’s a headline, not a punchline.